pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 [    0.115188] usbcore: registered new device driver usb ...
 ```
-- udevadm ia admin tool can query the udev database.
+The udevadm utitily is an admin tool can query the udev database.
 Example from debian that has a USB device loaded.

 ```
 $ udevadm info --query=path --name=/dev/ttyUSB0
 /devices/platform/scb/fd500000.pcie/pci0000:00/0000:00:00.0/0000:01:00.0/usb1/1-1/1-1.3/1-1.3:1.0/ttyUSB0/tty/ttyUSB0
 ```

-- udevadm monitor is used for monitoring udev events especially when attaching or removing devices
+udevadm monitor is used for monitoring udev events especially when attaching or removing devices
 ```
  $ udevadm monitor
 monitor will print the received events for: